 All in all, the ideal online course length should be 7-8 weeks at most, with students engaging with the learning materials within 3-5 hours of weekly chunks.

 And we have research to back up these numbers.
 An international study done on Massive Open Online Courses or MOOCs reveals that online courses from established universities as well as open platforms like edX and Coursera generally average at about 7.6 weeks.
 The study also finds that the recommended amount of time a student spends interacting with this online course material is 3-5 hours.
-These recommendations were made with the purpose of lowering student drop-out rates while maintaining their performance levels.
+These recommendations were made to lower student drop-out rates while maintaining their performance levels.

 Also, notice that we’ve been using the word “chunk.”
 This is because a famous paper by psychologist George A. Miller advises “chunking” information for better memory retention.
 He states that the “process of memorizing may be simply the formation of chunks, or groups of items that go together until there are few enough chunks so that we can recall all the items.”
 Even more interesting is his finding that seven appears to be the magic number for memorization.
 People find it challenging to recall lists that have more than seven items.
 For instance, have you noticed that long phone numbers are grouped by seven or fewer so that they’re easier to remember?